By Dr. Lawrence Wilson

 Ca/K <0.4 = Extreme fast oxidizer

-NOTE: This replaces the method of assessing the degree of fast oxidation found in the book, Nutritional Balancing And Hair Mineral Analysis, editions 2010, 2014 and 2016.
+NOTE: This replaces the method of assessing the degree of fast oxidation found in the book, Development And Hair Mineral Analysis, editions 2010, 2014 and 2016.

 A very visual pattern.
 On a hair mineral analysis, the pattern of fast oxidation is one of the easiest to identify.
 The first two mineral levels are lower than the second two minerals on a calibrated hair mineral chart from Analytical Research Labs.